Sridhar-SMN/lalitha_sahasranamam/verse_021.md

 Therefore Namah Shivaya  is a prayer which can be captured as -  May all the Jivas following the sincere path of as laid down by the scriptures realise their true nature as  Brahman

 Namah Shivaya is the plural of the Mahavakyam ‘Aham Brahmasmi’. (due credit to a great guru from Bangalore who explained this in his discourse on the Tamil Siva Puranam which starts with the words - Namah Shivaya)

+## 54. स्वाधीन-वल्लभा  - svādhīna-vallabhā - May 19

+Her consort (Śiva) belongs to Her alone essentially to mean that Maya is "power" of Brahman and one does not operate without the other.
+Now here the Divine Mother is presented as Brahman and Siva as Maya.
+It is not controversial at all as between them they don’t care who you call Brahman and who Maya.
+No wonder Lord Krishna gets fed up in Gita 9.11 and calls those of us “fools” for not wanting to understand both His Saguna and Nirguna form.

+Yesterday was listening to a Swami P’s lecture on Kaivalya Upanishad and he beautifully captured this concept.
+Brief notes from the lecture below - the full video link here - https://youtu.be/978uFC6m28g

+Is Brahman Nirguna or Saguna ?

+With Maya as an attribute Brahman is Saguna but remember even the attribute is Mithya (does not have an independent reality).
+With Mithya attribute Brahman is Sagunam but by itself Brahman is Nirgunam.
+So the answer is Brahman is both Sagunam and Nirgunam.
+From a vyavaharika angle Brahman is Sagunam and from Paramarthika angle Brahman is Nirguna.

+The puzzling thing about the concept of Maya in the Bhagavad Gita is you would expect it will be found in many places, but not really.
+The word only appears twice in 7.14 and 7.15 .
+Lord tries this back door in 9.04 to 9.06 and again in 15.03 but not easy to unearth.
+Lord mostly sticks to Para and Apara Prakriti or Purusha/Prakriti paradigm.

+The concept of Maya comes later in the LS and we will cover it there.

+(In many places in LS, Lalithambike will be presented as Nirguna Brahman and I have borrowed that here to get the ball rolling.
+Same with every scripture.
+Each scripture will glorify its deity to a higher status.
+The individual deities themselves are agnostic but as Swami P says in the audio above only we humans confuse the topic and claim one form is superior to another.
+As mentioned in nama 9 (Apr 17) the form we use to depict Saguna Brahman is not a material discussion.
+The greater emphasis is trying to get the essence of both the Saguna and Nirguna aspect)

+Next post on Asia Monday .
+Wishing all a blessed weekend 🙏